eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

 Next release will fix the following **minor bugs**:

 * Fix parsing of *reload-time* executable argument.
+* Handle signals in dedicated threads to prevent hangs when terminating execution.

 Next release will include the following **Documentation features**: